erdemozk/erdemozk/README.md

 ### Hello World! 👋

 I am a nurse from Turkey but I am not just a nurse, I describe myself as a new generation nurse.
 I love to code with Python and React-Native.
-You can reach me on [datacamp](https://www.datacamp.com/profile/erdemozk).

 Portfolio site: [Portfolio](https://erdemozkok.com/)